vinzenz/leapp-actors-stdlib/docs/create-project.md

     $ ls -a
 ```

-From here you can start creating your actors, tags, models and channels.
+From here you can start creating your actors, tags, models and topics.

 ## A screen cast of the steps above
 ![Create Project Tutorial Cast](screencasts/create-project.gif)